HeikkiVesanto/OSGEO-Ireland-QGIS-Workshop/Readme.md

 Cycle through a couple of maps to check if it is working.

-Looking great, although it would be a bit clearer if only the council in question is visible.
+Looking great, although it would be a bit clearer if only the council in question was visible.

 The easiest way to do this is to create a new symbology that masks out the other councils.